 - All App Store Connect portal was integrated within Apple’s IDE Xcode for better app release cycle management.

 - For all of this, Apple was taking a 30% Commission.
 They were not charging a commission for free apps.

 Benefits of building a product for businesses:

-- Then you decide on the monetization strategy of your product.
+- Then you decide on the monetisation strategy of your product.
 Can it be one time buy, paid, freemium with in-app ads, premium, or subscription?

-- Then you choose the perfect prices for the offerings.
-It should be more than the cost of building the product and making it a profitable business.
+- Then you choose the excellent prices for the offerings.
+It should be more than the cost of building the product and making it profitable.

-- One benefit of selling products you are earning money even if you are sleeping, walking on the road or vacationing.
+- One benefit of selling products is earning money even if you sleep, walk on the road or vacation.
 It is mainly possible if it’s a digital product.

-- As business methodologies say it should be a Win-Win situation for you and your consumer/user.
+- Business methodologies say it should be a Win-Win situation for you and your consumer/user.

-- The price should be cheap for the user as he doesn’t have to think twice about it and profitable for you at the same time.
+- The price should be low for the user as he doesn’t have to think twice about it, and profitable for you simultaneously.

-- Price is also determined by external forces like competitors.
-I give you an example.
-I was using Adobe Systems’ Creative Cloud App offerings.
-Which are subscription based for most creative and development communities.
-But it costs a mountain just to use it.
+- External forces like competitors also determine the price.
+I will give you an example.
+I used Adobe Systems’ Creative Cloud App offerings, which are subscription-based for most creative and development communities.
+But it costs a mountain to use it.
 It’s subscription-based, so you lose access to applications if you the stopped subscription.
-Their apps are their proprietary offerings so their app files are not compatible with other apps.
+Their apps are their proprietary offerings, so their files are incompatible with other apps.
 You are a lockin customer.
-All Adobe Creative Cloud apps are heavy on file size and processor and RAM utilized.
+All Adobe Creative Cloud apps are heavy on file size and processor, and RAM utilised.

-- There are now new apps available mainly on the Mac which are cheaper, faster and easy to compute and save energy.
-I use Pixelmator Pro which just cost 3 to 4 thousand for a lifetime (i.e. Paid Business Model) and 700 MB on app file size.
+- Now, new apps are available, mainly on the Mac, which are cheaper, faster, and easy to compute and save energy.
+I use Pixelmator Pro, which costs 3 to 4 thousand for a lifetime (i.e. Paid Business Model) and 700 MB on app file size.

-I hope this information helps you to ideate the correct pricing for your product.
+I hope this information helps you ideate the correct product pricing.

 Thanks & Regards